 C. Data Summary

 The data summary displays the average value by default.
-When a data point is selected, then its values will display to the right of the average values.
-If a range is selected, the summary will display the values for that range.
+When a data point is selected, its values is displayed to the right of the average values.
+If a range is selected, the summary displays the values for that range.
 The alignment of summary title and data summary can be configured based on data type.
-We recommend right align for numeric data.
+We recommend right alignment for numeric data.

 D. Trend (Optional)